 The Coordinator consults with the Administrative Council about the organization of School Quality Team to help facilitate the coordination and effective implementation of the Quality Management System (QMS) of the school.

 a.
-To give full and objective attention to the task at hand
+Give full and objective attention to the task at hand

 b.
-To follow the plan as closely as possible (re time schedule)
+Follow the plan as closely as possible (re time schedule)

 c.
-To handle in strict confidentiality pertinent document and/or records presented
+Handle in strict confidentiality pertinent document and/or records presented

 Responsibilities of the Quality Team